virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 * **MyPy** for static type checking
 * **tox** for executing tests, linters, the type checker, and building documentation

 To leverage ViRelAy's backend functionality, ensure you have all required dependencies in place.
-These are specified within the :repo:`source/backend/pyproject.toml` project configuration file and constrained to specific versions in the :repo:`source/backend/uv.lock` lock file.
+These are specified within the :repo:`pyproject.toml` project configuration file and constrained to specific versions in the :repo:`uv.lock` lock file.
 To install these dependencies, execute the following command:

 .. code-block:: console